kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

 When I first implemented the idea of a neural grid, I took a very naive approach of iterating through a grid of tensors using two for-loops.
 Sure, this approach works, but required many hours to train even a single epoch on the Fashion-MNIST dataset.
 The entire `forward()` method in the `NeuralGrid` class was a gigantic bottleneck - especially since the implementation could process only a single sample at a time (i.e. batch size of one).
 If at all, using the naive implementation below, the neural grid could only crawl at best.

 The following snippet of code shows the low-level implementation of a neural grid in PyTorch using two for-loops to iterate over the grid.
-The full details of the implementation can be found in the corresponding Github repository of this project linked at the end of this post.
+The full details of the implementation are available in the corresponding Github repository of this project linked at the end of this post.

 ```python
 class NeuralGrid(nn.Module):